+In September 2012, I received a call from Adil Kassam asking if I would write an article for an event called Be The Peace on The International Day of Peace.
+After a long streak of writing about environmental injustice and social activism on Huffington Post I was excited for the opportunity to bring attention to something hopeful.
+It inspired me to consider activism from a spiritual lens by focusing on commonalities between people rather than wedge issues that keep us at polarized.
 Humans share more in common than we usually realize but religious ideologies, cultural and national identities often cause us to be at odds with each other.
-In September 2012, I received a call from my friend Adil Kassam asking if I would write an article for an event called Be The Peace on The International Day of Peace.
-After a long streak of writing about environmental injustice and social activism on Huffington Post, I was excited for the opportunity to bring attention to something hopeful about humanity and for the planet.
-Just a slight switch in perspective from that which divides us to that which unites us globally was the inspiration to get me thinking of and visualizing a global culture that works in harmony with the larger community of life that surrounds us.
+I pondered a global culture that works in harmony with the larger community of life that surrounds us.

-Be The Peace is a collaboration between many different organizations both scientific and spiritual calling for a globally synchronized meditation and prayer for peace.
-It was born from the growing international Medmob Network.
-Medmob was started by Patrick Kronfli, Joshua Adair, and Ben Heath when they got the idea to host a meditation flashmob at The Texas State Capitol called Om The Dome in January of 2011.
-The idea quickly spread to over 300 cities around the world.
+Be The Peace was a collaboration between many different organizations calling for a globally synchronized meditation and prayer on September 21, the International Day of Peace.
+The idea for this event was born from the growing international Medmob Network.
+Medmob was started by Patrick Kronfli, Joshua Adair, and Ben Heath when they got the idea to host a meditation flash-mob at The Texas State Capitol called Om The Dome in January of 2011.
+The movement quickly spread to over 300 cities around the world.

-After the success of Be The Peace in Sept 2012, a small group of friends decided to set another globally synchronized meditation for the famed Dec 2012 date.
-So many people had decided that 12-21-2012 was the prophesied “end of the world” that it seemed like a good time to assert a positive vision for the future of our planet.
-The name that emerged was Unify, and a loose-knit but dedicated group of volunteers formed to organize this event and have continued to do so on equinoxes and solstices ever since.
+After the success of Be The Peace in Sept 2012 a small group of friends decided to set another globally synchronized meditation on December 21.
+This auspicious date is said to be aligned with the end date of the Mayan Calendar.
+It had become sensationalized as a prophesied “end of the world”.
+This seemed like the perfect time to host a global event to assert a positive vision for the future of our planet.
+A dedicated group of volunteers formed to organize the first UNIFY Global Meditation and the movement has continued ever since while growing each year.

-Without any corporate sponsors or paid advertising, the Unify Facebook Page is about to reach 100,000 fans with a weekly reach of over 4 million people.
-A few angel donors have helped with basic expenses over the years, and often team members take from their own pocket to make Unify happen.
-It seems that the notion of focusing on solutions, strengthening the connections within our global community and working towards a shared future of peace and harmony with our environment is building momentum.
-My experience working with this team of exceptional individuals has been challenging at times, but always healing and deeply meaningful.
+Without any corporate sponsors or paid advertising the Unify Facebook Page has grown to over 2 million fans, reaching people across the planet.
+A few angel donors have helped with basic expenses over the years and often team members take from their own pocket to make Unify happen.
+The idea of focusing on solutions and strengthening the connections within our global community while working towards a shared future of peace and harmony with our environment continues to build momentum.
+My experience working with this team of exceptional individuals has been challenging at times but always healing and deeply meaningful.

 …in the end it does not matter who you are, your race, religion, or your wealth… for we all drink from the same world wide well.
 There is beauty in every drop of water and when water flows TOGETHER… it is POWERFUL… WE ARE WATER, and together we create change.” -Ta’Kaiya Blaney, 12-year-old Sliammon First Nation from B.C., Canada.